sarutlaa/tinitiate-aws-glue/markdown/lambda-function.md

 ## How Lambda Function works internally?
 1. Uploading Code:
   Developers upload their function code to AWS Lambda.
 This code is what will be executed when the function is triggered.
-The code must be written in one of the programming languages supported by Lambda, such as Python or Node.js.
+  Supported programming languages  : The code must be written in one of the by Lambda, such as Python or Node.js.

 3. ARN Generation:
   When you upload your code, AWS Lambda automatically generates an Amazon Resource Name (ARN).
 This ARN is a unique identifier for your Lambda function, which you will use to reference and invoke your function.